 It was a nightmare beyond anything I ever imagined could happen but I was awake.

-Things seemed to get better in March, I started to adapt to the pain and could slowly walk for short spurts but it was a strange walk.
+Things seemed to get better in March, I started to slowly adapt to this new intense level of pain and could slowly walk for short spurts but it was a strange walk.
 I limped and lurched and could only be upright for small periods of time.
-Driving was excruciating so I gave up on that.
+Driving was excruciating so I quickly gave up on that.